How to create custom filters in ShopMagic

 protected function get_type(): \WPDesk\ShopMagic\Workflow\Filter\ComparisonType\ComparisonType

 holds the business logic of the filter.
 Here you are preparing data for filtering.
-To use some example, lets say we want to check if our customer has id higher than 270.
+To use some example, let's say we want to check if our customer has an id higher than 270.
 (The number is totally irrelevant).

-To check that initially we have to get customer currently passed to the event and simply retrieve his/hers ID.
+To check that initially we have to get the customer currently passed to the event and simply retrieve his/her ID.

 public function passed() {